Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method: Generalization Analysis

-The variation of DIN is used as the preference model, which is formalized in Section~\ref{sec: formalization of DIN}.
+The variant of DIN is used as the preference model, which is formalized in Section~\ref{sec: formalization of DIN}.
 Suppose the norm of the weight matrix is bounded, we can get such function space for the model:

 \begin{Lemma}[Rademacher Complexity of DIN] Suppose $\forall u\in\mathcal{U},\ \forall k\in [K],\|\boldsymbol{a}_{k}^{(u)}\|_{2}\leq B_{a}$, then the Rademacher complexity of ${\mathcal{M}}$ can be bounded as follows: